 e) Members may vote for as many candidates as they wish up to seven candidates, but no more than one vote per candidate.

-f) All voting papers having been counted and scrutinised by three (3) tellers to be appointed at the Annual General Meeting, the result of the ballot shall be announced at the Annual General Meeting, all successful candidates will take office immediately.
+f) All voting papers having been counted and scrutinised by two (2) tellers to be appointed at the Annual General Meeting, the result of the ballot shall be announced at the Annual General Meeting, all successful candidates will take office immediately.

 g) The Chairman shall be elected in the same manner as for members of the committee.